Skip to content

 Could a hypothetical omniscient observer, who is able to observe the quantum states of all matter, be able to infer future state?
 In other words, does observing current and past state allow the future state to be completely inferred?

-The “one electron model of the universe”, as popularised by Feynman, seem to imply a deterministic universe - everything in the universe is simply the manifestation of a single electron traversing backwards and forwards in time, interacting and combining with instances of itself to form all the other particles that make up matter.
+The “one electron model of the universe”, first proposed by John Wheeler and popularised by Richard Feynman1, seem to imply a deterministic universe - everything in the universe is simply the manifestation of a single electron traversing backwards and forwards in time, interacting and combining with instances of itself to form all the other particles that make up matter.
 And hence the future has already happened, we are simply traversing through time along fixed paths.

 And yet this flies against conventional wisdom, and much of “ordinary” science.